Cultural backlash intensifies against Russia over invasion

 Hollywood continued pulling its films out of Russian theaters.
 After the Walt Disney Co., Warner Bros. and Sony announced they would halt distributing films in Russia, including Warner’s highly anticipated “The Batman,” Paramount Pictures announced likewise on Tuesday.
 That includes upcoming releases like “Sonic the Hedgehog 2” and “The Lost City.”

-The Venice Film Festival, meanwhile, said it was organizing free screenings of the film “Reflection,” about the conflict in Ukraine’s eastern Donbas region, as a sign of solidarity with the people of Ukraine.
+The Venice Film Festival, meanwhile, said it was organizing free screenings of the film “Reflection,” about the conflict in Ukraine’s eastern Donbas region as a sign of solidarity with the people of Ukraine.

 The screenings are scheduled for next week in Rome, Milan and Venice.